cscart/docs/user_guide/manage_products/products/out_of_stock_actions.rst

 .. image:: img/buy_in_advance.png
     :align: center
-    :alt: There is no Add to Cart button, but there is a message about when the product becomes available.
+    :alt: There is a message about when the product becomes available, but customers can add the product to cart.

 ========================
 Sign Up for Notification